What is a monlam?

 His Holiness the 17th Gyalwang Karmapa took the responsibility for this annual ceremony in 2004.
 His Holiness, following the steps of great masters of the past who adjusted their dharmic activity to the changing times, modernized the event.
 He edited a new selection of prayers which reflects the wealth of this timeless tradition and adds a solemn note to the ceremony.
 He has initiated the process of translating the prayers into various languages, so people of different nationalities could actively participate in the ceremony.
 Owing to the 17th Karmapa, Kagyu Monlam Chenmo - the grand annual Monlam held at Bodh Gaya - has become a central event in the Kagyu calendar.
 Over 5,000 Kagyu monks and nuns and equal number of lay Buddhists from the world gather at the Bodhi tree.
 Pilgrims from the far East: Chinese from Taiwan, Hong Kong and China main land are the most numerous; many Koreans, Vietnamese, Indonesians and Singaporeans arrive as well; practitioners from Europe, both Americas and Australia also arrive in large numbers.

-The recent 27th Kagyu Monlam Chenmo at Bodh Gaya was attended by the representatives of 52 countries.
-His Holiness Karmapa said during the ceremony that even though sometimes one must wait even three kalpas for some prayers to be fulfilled, it seems that the wish of the 7th Karmapa that representatives of different nations met to recite prayers became reality only after 500 years!
+His Holiness Karmapa said once during the ceremony that even though sometimes one must wait even three kalpas for some prayers to be fulfilled, it seems that the wish of the 7th Karmapa that representatives of different nations met to recite prayers became reality only after 500 years!

 The Monlam festival in its refreshed form adjusted to the needs of the international Buddhist community brings even more benefit to the world.
 Nowadays, Kagyu Monlam is practiced also in other countries.
-This year it will be held in Nepal (Kathmandu), Hong Kong, Indonesia, Singapore, Malaysia, Poland and the United States (Woodstock NY).
+It is held e.g. in Nepal (in Kathmandu), Hong Kong, Indonesia, Singapore, Malaysia, Poland or the United States (Woodstock NY).

 Why are the prayers recited in Tibetan?